henderiw-kpt/kptgen/README.md

   - only deployment/stateful sets right now
   - permission requests:
     - controller keyword
-      - used to create clusterrole, crds are augmented here
+      - used to augment crds to
     - other keywords are used to create roles
   - renders also service acccounts, service (optional) with deployment/statefulset
 - Config kind (child resource)